 The continued spreading westward of low density, residential subdivisions and strip commercial development also increases the threat of encroachment and incompatible uses to Shaw A.F.B.
-With the next generation of fighter plane, the F-35, on the horizon, extreme care should be taken when adjudicating land use actions adjacent to the base, regardless of planned land use designation.
+With the next generation of fighter plane, the F-35, on the horizon and scheduled for Shaw within the next ten years, extreme care should be taken when adjudicating land use actions adjacent to the base, regardless of planned land use designation.